yandex-cloud/docs/en/managed-clickhouse/pricing.md

    * During an automatic backup, {{ mch-short-name }} doesn't create a new copy, but saves changes to the database compared to the previous copy.
 This means that storage used by automatic backups increases only in proportion to the volume of changes that are made.

-The cost is specified for one month of use.
+The cost is specified for one month of use and is based on 720 hours per month.
 The minimum billing unit is 1 GB per minute (for example, storing 1 GB for 1.5 minutes costs the same as storing 1 GB for 2 minutes).

 ### Example of cluster cost calculation {#example}